binarybehemoth/forex-ml/README.md

 # forex-ml
-This project aims to predict forex movement with machine learning.
+This project aims to predict forex price movements with machine learning.